Open Call for AMCHP Committee Volunteers

 AMCHP has two committee types: Board and Association Committees.
 Board Committees are only open to members of the Board of Directors.
-Association Committee are open to all member types.
-To verify your membership status, please contact Karissa Charles, AMCHP's Membership and Events Associate.
+Association Committee is open to all member types.
+To verify your membership status, please contact Mynor Gonzelez, AMCHP's associate of membership and events.

 The Executive Committee manages the work of the Board of Directors and acts between board meetings as needed.
 Its members include the president, president-elect, past-president, secretary, treasurer and the CEO (ex-officio).

 The Finance Committee reviews the association's finances and budgets and makes financial recommendations to the Board of Directors.
 The committee writes policies regarding AMCHP's finances and investments for board consideration.

 AMCHP Association committees assist the organization in carrying out its mission, goals and strategic plan.
 They serve to engage members in activities, provide advice and guidance to the board and staff, and make recommendations for policy analysis and development.
 They are comprised of AMCHP members as well as the board, family representatives, and staff liaisons, and may also include representatives from federal agencies and involve partner organizations when appropriate.